Buying

 What is a Goods Received Note?

-A Goods Received Note is a document that acknowledges the receipt of goods from a supplier.
-It is used to record the quantity and quality of goods received, ensuring they match the details in the purchase order.
+A Goods Received Note (GRN) is a document that confirms goods have been received from a supplier.
+It records the quantity and quality of the items, ensuring they match the purchase order.
+The GRN helps update inventory and initiates payment processing.

 Importance of Goods Received Note